webbiscuit/adventofcode/2020/src/03/README.md

 ## Part 2

-Not too bad as the mod index method for Part 1 was good, only issue was the final strategy which checked every otehr item in the list, which is surprisingly hard in haskell!
+Not too bad as the mod index method for Part 1 was good, only issue was the final strategy which checked every other item in the list, which is surprisingly hard in haskell!
 Maybe there's a better way.